naa986/easy-media-download/easy-media-download/readme.txt

 none

 == Changelog ==

+= 1.1.8 =
+* Added support for the user only download option.

 = 1.1.7 =
 * Fixed a security issue in the plugin.
 The vulnerability was reported by wpscan.com.